DO YOU SUFFER FROM ANY OF THESE THYROID SYMPTOMS:

 Most likely, your M.D. has only order one thyroid test which is TSH (Thyroid Stimulating Hormone).
 If you are lucky, maybe they have ordered a couple more.
 From your M.D.’s perspective if your TSH level is within that very wide lab range of .35 to 5.0, you’re normal, there’s nothing wrong with you!
 BUT, and this is a HUGE BUT, the OPTIMAL LEVEL or “functional level” for TSH is 1.8 to 3.0.
 So you could still be “normal” in the medical doctor’s eyes but abnormal in the functional or optimal range.

-It’s only when that range is above 5.0 that the medical doctor will put you on a thyroid hormone such as Synthroid or the generic, levothyroxine.
+It’s only when that range is above 5.0 that the medical doctor will put you on a pharmaceutical therapy or synthetic thyroid hormone.

 Thyroid Support Success Secret #2: